gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ### Quality Of Packages

 Also, there's a lot of projects that uses CMake, but are not `cmake --build . --target install` friendly, or just don't expose a CMake package at all.
-Some exposes a CMake package, but not their version number, so I had to add a `"ignore-version"` option on a dependency, and then upgrading that library was a pain since the package manager would not know it was out of date.
+Some expose a CMake package, but not their version number, so I had to add a `"ignore-version"` option on a dependency, and then upgrading that library was a pain since the package manager would not know it was out of date.

 Relying on CMake for package management is great only if everyone uses it correctly.

 To use some packages, I simply contributed to some libraries I needed.
-I think it's the best way to get more library with a quality CMake setup: make that quality setup yourself and contribute to make a better world!
+I think it's the best way to get more libraries with a quality CMake setup: make that quality setup yourself and contribute to make a better world!
 I learned how to make libraries useable with CMake in a better way doing these contributions, and I gained a lot of experiences porting some projects too.

 Some CMake projects require a different syntax for `find_package`.
 A good example of that is SFML, which require components: